Clerici-project/Website/README.md

     <p>{% t library.PLACEHOLDER-NAME %}</p>
 ```

 Where `LINK-TO-PUBLICATION` is the URL of the actual publication.
-If it's a resource external to Getmonero, simply add the URL (for example `https://masteringmonero.com/free-download.html`).
+If it's a resource external to Getclerici, simply add the URL (for example `https://masteringclerici.com/free-download.html`).
 If you uploaded the file in the `/library` folder as explained in step 1, use this structure: `{{ site.baseurl_root }}/library/NAME-FILE`.

 `PLACEHOLDER-NAME` needs to be a placeholder that will be added in the `_18n/en.yml` file, under the `library` category, as explained in the next step.